AsynchronousAI/cobalt/cobalt23/pre/README.md

 # cobalt23/pre
 Preprocessor for cobalt, it can be compiled using `make pre` command.
 It is optional but highly recommended to use it.
-Written fully in cobalt and uses jit to compile.
+Written fully in cobalt and uses the -e option for a CLI interface.

 ## Build
 - Make build files: `cmake .`